mijzcx/phplumincodechallenge/readme.md

 The Lumen framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

 ### THE CODING CHALLENGE CODE.
-This part is about setting up a notification table to running the restapi phpunit test.
+This part is about setting up a notification rest api.
-  Notification Table has fields like message_from, message_to, message, message_type, and message_status.
+  Notification Table has fields like
+    * message_from,
+    * message_to,
+    * message,
-  message_type 0 for warning, 1 for info and 2 for error.
+    * message_type, -- 0 for warning, 1 for info and 2 for error.
-  message_status 0 for unread, 1 for opened.
+    * message_status -- 0 for unread, 1 for read

-Here are rest api for:
+Here are the rest api for:
   * save notification               POST   /v1/notification
   * retrieve unread notifications   GET    /v1/notification/unread
   * delete notification             DELETE /vi/notification/{id}
 And its respective unit tests.

+You can view php code:
+  * routes  /app/Http/routes
+  * NotificationController /app/Http/Controllers
+  * Notification /app/Models
+  * generated eloquent mapping /database/migrations
+  * seeding NotificationTableSeeder
+  * NotificationTest /tests

 Here's instruction to run and test the codechallege code.